 The best way to protect against this type of damage in the future is to make sure that the shrub is properly watered going into winter.
 You can also construct a windbreak out of burlap to block drying winds.
 Wrapping plants in burlap is not helpful nor are antidesiccant or antitranspirant sprays.

 What is the best way to move an established plant?

 Andrew C. Bell replies: Viburnums, generally speaking, are not tricky to transplant.
 Just keep these three points in mind if at all possible: Avoid doing so during the growing season, dig an adequate root-ball for the size of the plant, and don’t forget that aftercare is essential to the plant’s survival.
 The best method for moving an established shrub is to ball-and-burlap it or to take the “naked-ball” approach.
-Most gardeners will chose the latter because it doesn’t make sense to burlap the root-ball of a shrub that you are just moving to a different spot in the same garden.
-Follow the American Nursery & Landscape Association’s nursery-stock guidelines to determine what size root-ball to dig (chart, below).
-Once the intact root-ball is cut free, carefully slide it into a wheelbarrow or onto a tarp, then gently pull or carry the plant to its new location.
+Most gardeners will chose the latter because it doesn’t make sense to burlap the root ball of a shrub that you are just moving to a different spot in the same garden.
+Follow the American Nursery and Landscape Association’s nursery-stock guidelines to determine what size root ball to dig (chart below).
+Once the intact root ball is cut free, carefully slide it into a wheelbarrow or onto a tarp, then gently pull or carry the plant to its new location.
 For small shrubs, I like to use an empty plastic container for transporting.

 Do they need to cross-pollinate to produce flowers and berries?